andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_04_Haxby_Timing.rst

   This section draws upon many of the same principles discussed in the SPM chapter on :ref:`scripting <SPM_06_Scripting>`.
 If you haven't already, it may help to work through the entire SPM tutorial in order to develop a foundation for what we will learn next.

 Around line 58 is where the fMRI specification module is defined.
-Around this area, and before the onset times are defined, enter the following code (I place this at lines 64-65 in my script:
+Before the onset times are defined, enter the following code (I place this at lines 64-65 in my script):

 ::